-LIFO reserve is the difference between the carrying amount of a company's inventory under first-in first-out (FIFO) method and its inventory under the last-in first-out (LIFO) method.
+LIFO reserve is the difference between the carrying amount of a company's inventories under the first-in first-out (FIFO) method and under the last-in first-out (LIFO) method.
 LIFO reserve is disclosed by companies that follow LIFO method in accounting for its inventories in order to facilitate the users of financial statements to compare it with companies that might be using FIFO method.

 = Inventory Balance Under FIFO Method – Inventory Balance Under LIFO Method

 LIFO reserve is used in financial statement analysis to compare inventory balances and cost of goods sold of companies that use different cost flow assumption.
 For example, cost of goods sold (COGS) under LIFO method is converted to COGS under LIFO method using the following formula: